IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

 * spec.taskGroups[].spec.replica: this term defines the number of tasks in current task group
 * spec.taskGroups[].spec.placement: this term shares the same syntax with the one defined at job level.
 The second task group in the example defines an alternative "span" like placement policy, which can either put 4 replicas across two nodes or on the same node.
 * spec.taskGroups[].spec.template.spec: the Pod Spec shares the same syntax supported by your K8s cluster.
-For example, you can specify the nodeSelector to fiter node lables during scheduling.
+For example, you can specify the nodeSelector to filter node labels during scheduling.

 ### LSF specific annotations

 The annotations defined at job-level can support job control extensions with prefix of "lsf.ibm.com/" listed in [here](#Job-Scheduler-Spec-Reference).
-The resource requirements conflict of the following extensions are described as follows.
+The resource requirements conflict of the following extensions is described as follows.

 * lsf.ibm.com/gpu: Number of GPUs to be requested on each host (-gpu).
 This term will be ignored when the Pod explicitly request nvidia.com/gpu resource in ParallelJob CRD.
 * lsf.ibm.com/minCurrent: Not supported by ParallelJob CRD.
 All of replicas must get allocation at the same time for non-resizable job.
 For resizable job, once header task got allocation, the job can be started no matter whether other tasks can get allocation at